unm-historiography/metahistory/essays/modernism/fernand-braudel.md

 {% include figure.html
   class="img-right"
   width="100%"
-  caption="Brazil inspired a new perspective of the influence of the Mediterranean from the other side of the Atlantic." image-url="brazil-1920s.jpg" source-url="https://pixels.com/featured/the-praca-da-se-in-sao-paulo-underwood-archives.html"
+  caption="Braudel's time in Brazil inspired a new perspective on the influence of the Mediterranean from the other side of the Atlantic." image-url="brazil-1920s.jpg" source-url="https://pixels.com/featured/the-praca-da-se-in-sao-paulo-underwood-archives.html"
 %}